-Before you goOur academic Erasmus coordinator -usually a professor of our school- is the main figure who is supposed to help us, giving us a list of partner schools who already accepted bilateral agreements between our faculty and another one in a foreign country.
+Before you goOur academic Erasmus coordinator - usually a professor of our school - is the main figure who is supposed to help us, giving us a list of partner schools which already accepted bilateral agreements between our faculty and another one in a foreign country.
 The agreements are usually blocked and reserved for the Erasmus mobility but it often happens that they accept numerous students over the official number.
 If you are not interested in one these medical schools between these agreements or your application requests to all of them were rejected, we pass to the next step.

 You sit with your laptop and start searching for medical schools worldwide or even beyond the European border, mailing every central secretary or deanery.

-If you are lucky enough find traces of a section of a website dedicated to the foreign students or just exactly for visiting students ( the UKtypical case for many institutions ithe UK) then life will be easier and it is enough following their step by step forms and of course all their rules.
+If you are lucky enough find traces of a section of a website dedicated to the foreign students or just exactly for visiting students (the typical case for many institutions in the UK) then life will be easier and it is enough following their step by step forms and of course all their rules.

 If you are a clinical student, then you should know that some of your professors might already be in contact with other colleagues abroad.
 They can be a great opportunity to establish a contact and recommend you as a visiting student.
 Once the contact is found and done you usually still have to follow the steps and rules Ive been writing about.

 At this point is important mentioning that your target must always be an official letter of acceptance!
-You should not go anywhere (well, lets be clear, you can!
-I would not, though) if you do not get an acceptance letter before, since this letter will be included in your cursus studiorum and eventually in your CV once you are graduated.
+You should not go anywhere if you do not get an acceptance letter before, since this letter will be included in your cursus studiorum and eventually in your CV once you are graduated.

 Many institutions may ask for you to provide:

 - TOEFL, IELTS, or another certificate of languages according to the language spoken in a certain country.
 Check out these good English language schools;

 - It is not uncommon that they ask fees and enrolling taxes which are not covered by the tour school (as it is the case for the Erasmus).

 If you are going to ask for your school to recognize some ECTS of examinations or practical courses you intend to attend abroad then you need the permission and the signature of your academic coordinator, usually the same professor who is also coordination the exchange.
-He is the person in charge to compare what you have done there and compare and maybe confirm your work abroad with the one you should have done in your school.
-In other words you have to prepare a Learning Agreement before you leave just like the one used in the Erasmus mobility (without the part of the signature of the Institutional Coordinators, who in this case obviously does not exist).
+He or she is the person in charge to compare what you have done there and compare and maybe confirm your work abroad with the one you should have done in your school.
+In other words, you have to prepare a Learning Agreement before you leave just like the one used in the Erasmus mobility.

 Then, ideally, you send your readily signed Learning Agreement already together with the other enrolment documents (letter of acceptance, housing form etc.) to your partner university.